hasinhayder/essential-jquery-plugins/readme.md

 ###Sliders
 [Responsive JS](http://responsive-slides.viljamis.com): A tiny responsive slider plugin with some cool features, in 1KB only
 [Sequence JS](http://www.sequencejs.com/): The Slider Reimagined for the Modern Web, comes with fantastic CSS3 transitions and parallux
 [Supersized](http://buildinternet.com/project/supersized): Fullscreen background slideshow plugin
+[iView](http://iprodev.com/iview/) Beautiful and slick slider plugin which is responsive too